 Now that you know how to export the images for web, we’ll cover the 4 sections and the various options to choose in the Lightroom export dialog to allow you to export optimized images for the web.

-1. Each export can feature its own rename settings.
-If you stick to the default option, your images will have the same name as the original files, but saved as a standard image type, as JPEG.
-You can also tick the “rename to” box and choose one of the many renaming templates that Lightroom offers to customize the exported images.
+Each export can feature its own rename settings.
+If you stick to the default option, your images will have the same name as the original files, and saved as a JPEG image.
+However we would highly recommend that you tick the “rename to” box and choose one of the many renaming templates that Lightroom offers to customize the exported images.
 In the File Naming, we renamed the image filenames to “Custom Name – Sequence” where the Custom Text is closely connected to our blog post title or blog post keywords.

-2. In File Settings, you need to make sure that your Image Format is set to JPEG.
+Make sure that your Image Format is set to JPEG.
 This is the most web-friendly option.
-Your Quality should be no less than 55.
-I (Tom Robak) am a Canon shooter, and I set it usually to 75.
+Your Quality should be no less than 65.
+Normally we set it to 75.
 Your Colour Space needs to be sRGB.
 This is the color space used by the web so it will render the best.
 DO NOT check the box “Limit File Size to:”.
 Checking that box would decrease file quality significantly.

 This also applies to colors of images.
 Everyone’s screen is calibrated differently, so worrying about small color variations between an image in a browser and in your editing tool of choice is a waste of time, unless it ruins the image quality.